 Martha met her husband, Andy, while he was on a mission trip for the organization where they both worked.
 They fell in love and married in Zambia.
 They immediately talked of starting a family.
 Anxious at first, after talking to their doctors, Martha was confident that prevention of mother-to-child transmission of HIV (PMTCT) would protect her children and allow them to be born HIV free.

 In 2009, they welcomed their first son,.
 He was born healthy and free of HIV.
 Martha and Andy decided soon after his birth to move their family to the United States, leaving behind Zambia and the community they both loved.
 Shortly after their arrival in the U.S., Martha became pregnant with her second son, who was born in February 2011; He HIV-negative just like his older brother.
 Martha also adopted the youngest of her siblings.
 Today, Martha and her family live in Virginia.
 She has earned a master’s degree in public health, is a director of policy & advocacy programs for a non-profit supporting orphans and widows, in addition to her work as Ambassador for EGPAF.

-As an HIV-positive mother of two HIV-negative babies, I feel it is my duty to educate women about stigma, HIV prevention, and the incredible gift of PMTCT services.
-I continue to advocate for increased access to these critical services and I look forward to the day when every HIV-positive woman in the U.S., Zambia, and every other part of the world has the knowledge, and the ability, to have an HIV-negative child.
+As an HIV-positive mother of two HIV-negative children, Martha strives to educate women about stigma, HIV prevention, and the incredible gift of PMTCT services.
+She continues to advocate for increased access to these critical services and looks forward to the day when every HIV-positive woman in the U.S., Zambia, and every other part of the world has the knowledge, and the ability, to have an HIV-negative child.